Secure-Embedded-Systems/woot2025-GlitchGluck/example0/fault-free/sim/README.md

 - `valuedata_Q.json`
   Stores scan state data for each word-level register, documented per cycle, reflecting the values of registers at different points during the simulation.

+- `memdump.txt`
+  Contains a snapshot of the processor's memory contents at the end of simulation.
+This file is used to analyze changes to memory state resulting from normal or faulted execution.